 The San Jacinto Memorial & Museum

 The San Jacinto Museum of History is housed in the base of the San Jacinto Monument.
-The Museum is operated by the San Jacinto Museum of History Association — a non-profit organization — in association with the Texas State Parks and Wildlife Commission.
+The Museum is operated by the San Jacinto Museum and Battlefield Association – a non-profit organization – in association with the Texas Historical Commission.

 More than just a gateway to a great view, the Museum is your gateway to Texas culture!
 It was established not only to honor those who fought here in 1836, but also to re-visualize the history of Texas and the Spanish Southwest.
 It was created as a steward of history, and to promote friendship between Texas, Mexico, Spain, France and Latin America.